floesche/R-workshops/README.md

 # Mark Ups and Downs

-These files are for the *Coding Lunch* on 8 February 2017.
+This repository contains all the files used to create a presentation on using Markdown for writing academic papers, and on some steps that it is possible to take to go from "raw" Markdown texts to final, camera-ready paper ready for submission to a journal or conference.
+The presentation was given by [Frank Loesche](https://www.cognovo.eu/people/research-fellows/frank-loesche.php) and [Ilaria Torre](http://cognovo.eu/people/research-fellows/ilaria-torre.php), on 08/02/2017, at a *Coding Lunch* session in the [School of Psychology](https://www.plymouth.ac.uk/schools/psychology/) of Plymouth University.

+* The doc folder contains the presentation slides.
+* The examples folder contains the examples mentioned in the presentation as well as others.

 You can download everything [in a zip file](https://github.com/floesche/R-workshops/archive/master.zip), or clone this repository.

 ## TODO